dmidlo/histdata.com-tools/README.md

 markers, and deterministic transform recommendations such as `log_return`, `differencing`, and `session_conditioning`.
 These diagnostics are descriptive fingerprint facts only; nonstationarity does not fail a quality run.
+Readable ASCII tick fingerprints also include a tick-only `decomposition` section.
+It reuses the stationarity result, source-calendar hour/day/session classification, and profile-configured rolling windows to emit deterministic linear-trend, seasonal-bucket, residual, smoothing-window, and two-segment structural-break proxies.
+Buckets and structural candidates are bounded by the profile histogram limit; insufficient samples, skipped windows, zero variance, and stationarity limitations remain explicit advisory metadata.
+These are descriptive proxies, not fitted forecasting models, and no retired bar or M1 schema is emitted.

+The decomposition section embeds a `period`-grain training projection with the stable identity fields `series_id`, `period`, and `row_id`.
+API consumers can call `decomposition_training_projection(...)` for its flat scalar values and `project_decomposition_onto_training_frame(...)` to repeat those period facts onto an already enriched ASCII tick frame without parsing a report or performing a side join.
+Row count and identity columns are preserved.

 Every series fingerprint also includes a bounded `fingerprint_audit` section.
-It records expected, emitted, and intentionally skipped fingerprint sections, stable skip/eligibility reason codes, calendar-profile completeness, tick-spread conditioning eligibility, dynamics readiness, and stationarity readiness.
+It records expected, emitted, and intentionally skipped fingerprint sections, stable skip/eligibility reason codes, calendar-profile completeness, tick-spread conditioning eligibility, dynamics readiness, stationarity readiness, and decomposition readiness.
 This is machine-readable contract metadata for report consumers; the full fingerprint sections remain the source of the detailed statistics.

 Quality JSON reports and CLI summaries also include bounded regime and readiness summaries when fingerprint findings are present.
 Use `time_series_fingerprint_regime_summary` to scan dominant session states, active